 ADA Compliance – The American with Disabilities Act of 1990 (ADA) is a wide-ranging civil rights law that ensures individuals with disabilities can fully access and use public places and services.
 As such, the ADA contains standards for public places, buildings, and services, including drinking water fountains and water coolers.
 Download our ADA Compliance Information Sheet to learn how a water cooler is ADA compliant.

 Adsorption – The process of capturing molecules through the adhesion of atoms, ions, biomolecules or molecules of gas, liquid, or dissolved solids to a surface (not to be confused with absorption).
 This is the mechanism by which activated carbon filtration works.
 Once the surfaces of a grain of activated carbon are completed coated with adsorbed particles, the filter is exhausted and performance drops.
 Therefore, the higher the filter surface area, the more effective the filter performance in removing contaminants and the longer the filter lasts.

-Anti-microbial Protection - Micro-organisms can either grow on surfaces of a water cooler or be deposited there.
-There are various technologies to protect against this, including silver ion technology which can be impregnated into the water cooler.
+Antimicrobial Protection – Silver ion technology which can be impregnated into the water cooler.
 This can be used on all the surfaces that touch the water in the water cooler, including the faucets, push buttons, catch trays, catch tray surrounds, and the tops of coolers.

 BioCote® Anti-microbial Protection – This silver ion-based technology is incorporated into the surfaces of certain bottleless water coolers at the time of manufacture and provides continuous built-in antimicrobial protection for the expected lifetime of the water cooler.
 This anti-microbial protection inhibits the growth of molds, yeasts and a broad spectrum of micro-organisms, including E. coli.